Complementary Feature Enhanced Network with Vision Transformer for Image Dehazing: Experiment

 \subsubsection{Non-Homogeneous Dehazing}

-We further evaluate our method on the non-homogeneous dehazing dataset NTIRE2020-Dehaze.
-Fig.\ref{fig.results_nhd} reveal the visual comparisons.
-As we can see, our model achieves the best visual quality and color contrast on NTIRE2020-Dehaze dataset.
-The quantitative results shown in Table \ref{tab.results_nhd} reveal that our model surpasses the second best methods by a very large margin, surpassing the second best methods 1.2 dB on PSNR, and 0.05 on SSIM, respectively.
-The reason is that the proposed HyLoG-ViT has a stronger ability in modeling long-range context information than the vanilla CNN.
+We then evaluate our method on the non-homogeneous dehazing dataset NH-HAZE.
+Our model is compared with several latest non-homogeneous dehazing models, including EDN-AT \cite{edn2020cvprw}, EDN-3J\cite{edn2020cvprw}, TWNN \cite{twobranch2021cvprw} and DWGAN \cite{dwgan2021cvprw}.
+Fig.\ref{fig.result_nhd} reveals the visual comparisons.
+As we can see, all of the methods remove the non-homogeneous haze successfully.
+However, the EDN-3J fails to remove haze from the stone steps; the other compared methods seem to fail to restore accurate color at the bushes and lawns (see the second row in Fig.\ref{fig.result_nhd}).
+While our model successfully avoids these issues due to the reflectance subnetwork learning accurate color information, achieving more accurate dehazing results on the NH-HAZE dataset than other methods.
+The quantitative results are shown in Table \ref{tab.result_nhd} also reveal that our model obtains the best results, surpassing the second best methods by a considerable margin, surpassing the second best methods 2.13 dB on PSNR, 0.005 on SSIM, 0.025 on LPIPS, and 0.48 on CIEDE2000, respectively.
+The reason may lie in the proposed HyLoG-ViT, which has a stronger ability in modelling long-range context information than the vanilla CNN.